 The session explored journey to work data in the UK, focusing on data from the census, in particular the longitudinal studies, including:

 - Data available in the ONS Longitudinal Study, with examples of change over time

 - A comparison with the Northern Ireland Longitudinal Study and Scottish Longitudinal Study

 - An exploration of more detailed cross-sectional data from recent censuses

 - A summary of some other UK Data Service resources that also hold data about the journey to work

 If you have any queries or require further information about this event, please contact firstname.lastname@example.org.

-The webinar series is the result of a collaboration between a number of ESRC-funded resource centres working together to promote the value and use of social science data.
+The webinar series was the result of a collaboration between a number of ESRC-funded resource centres working together to promote the value and use of social science data.
 The collaboration is made up of several organisations including: CeLSIUS, NILS_RSU, SLS-DSU, CLOSER, Understanding Society, the Centre for Longitudinal Studies (CLS), the UK Data Service, the National Centre for Research Methods (NCRM), and the three ESRC funded big data centres; the Urban Big Data Centre (UBDC), the ESRC Business and Local Government Data Research Centre (BLG) and Consumer Data Research Centre (CDRC).

 About the webinar series